 The target parameter shall be populated with “http://loinc.org”.

-At most one cmap:dependsOn parameter shall be present.
+At most one dependency parameter shall be present.
 If present:

-The cmap:dependsOn.element parameter shall have the value of “Observation.valueQuantity.units”.
+The dependency.element parameter shall have the value of “Observation.valueQuantity.units”.

-The cmap:dependsOn.codeSystem parameter shall have the value “urn:std:iso:11073:10101”.
+The dependency.codeSystem parameter shall have the value “urn:std:iso:11073:10101”.

-The cmap:dependsOn.code parameter shall have a value selected from the IEEE nomenclature specifying the reporting unit associated with the measurement.
+The dependency.code parameter shall have a value selected from the IEEE nomenclature specifying the reporting unit associated with the measurement.

 The Clinical Mapper Actor shall return a Parameters resource such that: